 A new seal assembly should be installed any time the old seal is removed from the pump.
 Wear patterns on the finished faces cannot be realigned during reassembly.
 Reusing an old seal could result in premature failure.

-To ease installation of the seal, lubricate the shaft sleeve O-ring and the stationary element O-ring with a very small amount of light lubricating oil.
+To ease installation of the seal, lubricate the stationary element O-ring with a very small amount of light lubricating oil.
 See Figure 8 for seal part identification.

 Figure 8.
 Seal Assembly